janvi01/janvi01_articles/cld1bmkh5000908jtf6xafyou.md

 The initial application checks your eligibility criteria and asks you to fill out certain essay questions.
 This form contains questions asking for your availability, country of residence, country of work, time zone, and other commitments during the internship period.

 This is followed by essay-type questions where you have to write about your story or challenges that you faced in the tech industry.
 An individual can completely express their successes and failures which made them who they are.
 This is a crucial part of the application and needs to be filled out carefully.
-You can take a couple of days or more, write your answers neatly in a separate doc and then fill out your application all at once, for you cannot save your answers and resume again later on.
+You can take a couple of days or more, write your answers neatly in a separate doc, and then fill out your application all at once, for you cannot save your answers and resume again later on.
 You may ask for reviews/feedback from experienced folks or past interns/alumni.
 Check out the essay questions asked [here](https://www.outreachy.org/docs/applicant/#initial-application).
 You can expect the result of your initial application in a month or so.

 ## Contribution Period